Telephone Road: History

-During the construction of NASA's Johnson Space Center, an office complex on Wheeler Street (one block West of 3700 Telephone Rd, westside) served as the primary office to architects, scientists and engineers while a "dormitory" nearby on Beatty Street housed the professionals throughout completion of the NASA complex.
+During the construction of NASA's Johnson Space Center in the 1960s, an office complex on Wheeler Street (one block West of 3700 Telephone Rd, westside) served as the primary office to architects, scientists and engineers while a "dormitory" nearby on Beatty Street housed the professionals throughout completion of the NASA complex.
 The dormitory became The Franklin Apartments.
 On the corner of Telephone Road and Beatty Street was Flanigan Industries, the first mobile home - RV parts supplier in Houston where a full-size camper trailer was mounted 25 feet above Telephone Road.

 Burton Chapman wrote a book called Telephone Road, Texas.
 In a 2008 blog post J. R. Gonzalez, a journalist for the Houston Chronicle, said that he could not "think of any other Houston thoroughfare that has garnered a more negative reputation in the last 40 years or so" than Telephone Road.
 Dave Straughan, a former sergeant of the robbery division of the Houston Police Department said "Telephone Road had a national reputation for being pretty wild.
 It had good neighborhoods and good people, but it had pockets of people that were known for living on the wild side."

-Historically, Telephone Road is named after the telephone lines that ran along the road in the early 1900s.
-The Long family of Pearland first started the phone company or was involved with laying the lines.
-Long Drive intersects with Telephone Road and may be named for the Long family.

 Steve Earle and Houston native Rodney Crowell have named songs after Houston's "Telephone Road."